saidarshan20/Count-Wheels/README.md

-# Vehicle Counting Python Script
+# CountMyCar Python Script

 ## Overview
-This Python script detects and counts vehicles in video streams using computer vision techniques.
-It integrates object detection and tracking algorithms to accurately identify and count vehicles as they move through the video frames.
+CountMyCar is a vehicle counting application that uses computer vision to detect and count the number of cars in a video or real-time footage.
+This project can be used for traffic management, parking systems, and general vehicular data collection.

 ## Features
-- Detects vehicles using state-of-the-art object detection algorithms.
-- Implements object tracking mechanisms for continuous tracking of vehicles.
+- Real-time vehicle detection: Uses OpenCV and machine learning models to detect vehicles.
-- Provides real-time vehicle counting functionality.
+- Accurate car counting: Provides reliable vehicle counts in different environments.
-- Optimized for performance, ensuring efficient processing of video streams.
+- Flexible input: Accepts both video footage and live camera feeds.
+- Visual representation: Displays bounding boxes around detected vehicles.

+## Technologies Used
+- Python
+- OpenCV
+- TensorFlow/Keras
+- NumPy
+- Matplotlib